 - Baked goods

-As you can see, brewer’s yeast is a very versatile product.
+As you can see, the brewer’s yeast diet is very versatile.

 Tips for the brewer’s yeast diet